 As part of Essential Energy's co-design engagement to date, the principles that should shape network tariff design were devised and agreed with customers and stakeholders.
-These principles are shown (in descending order of importance) in Table 16 and will be considered in selecting the composition of the final tariffs to trial.
+These principles are shown (in descending order of importance) in Table 19 and were considered in selecting the composition of the final tariffs to trial.

-Table 17: Principles for network tariff design
+Table 19: Principles for network tariff design